Electrical Engineering 126 — Probability and Random Processes (4 Units)

 Weekly Problem set.

 3 hours lectures, 1 hour of discussion and 6-8 hours of problem sets per week.
+This is known to be a very high workload course though, and you should be prepared to spend more than 10 hours per week on the homework.

 Choosing the Course